 - The Scottish Medicines Consortium (SMC) does not recommend the use of bevacizumab, when used within its licensed indication with paclitaxel and carboplatin for the treatment of advanced ovarian cancer.

-1. The National Institute for Health and Care Excellence (NICE) is the independent organisation responsible for providing national guidance on the promotion of good health and the prevention and treatment of ill health.
+1. The National Institute for Health and Clinical Excellence (NICE) is the independent organisation responsible for providing national guidance and standards on the promotion of good health and the prevention and treatment of ill health.

 2. NICE produces guidance in three areas of health:

 - public health - guidance on the promotion of good health and the prevention of ill health for those working in the NHS, local authorities and the wider public and voluntary sector

 - health technologies - guidance on the use of new and existing medicines, treatments, medical technologies (including devices and diagnostics) and procedures within the NHS